Living Wage

 Are you a worker who cares about justice?
 Are you interested in worker organizing?
 Join the WNC Workers Assembly!

-The WNC Workers Assembly is a space for workers to build skills, discuss pressing issues and organize across industries with other workers!
-The Workers Assembly meets monthly on the first Monday at 5:30pm.
+Just Economics is proud to be part of the WNC Workers Assembly!
+The WNC Workers Assembly is a space for workers to build skills, discuss pressing issues and organize across industries with other workers.
+The Workers Assembly meets monthly on the first Thursday at 5:30pm.
 If you are interested or know someone who might be, please fill out this interest form or pass it along! https://bit.ly/WNCWorkersAssembly

 Take Action